David-Durst/embeddedHaskellAetherling/theory/Basic.md

 ```

 ### Isomorphism Operators Removal
+When multiple slowed operators are composed, we will need to remove the wrapping, isomorphism operators.
+These rewrites show how to remove the operators.
 1. `Seq_To_SSeq .
 SSeq_To_Seq === Id`
 1. `SSeq_To_Seq .
 Seq_To_SSeq === Id`
 1. `Seq_To_TSeq .
 TSeq_To_Seq === Id`